aviladiogo/AwsLambdaWithDynamodb/README.md

 # how-to-install-python-packages-for-aws
-to work we need import requests use the zip in this repository and follow the steps to create a layer https://www.geeksforgeeks.org/how-to-install-python-packages-for-aws-lambda-layers/
+to work we need import requests use the zip in this repository and follow the steps to create a layer\n https://www.geeksforgeeks.org/how-to-install-python-packages-for-aws-lambda-layers/

 # Link for understand the API